Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 16. Travel-Friendly LEGO Build Game

-If you are looking for a great road trip game or airplane busy bag activity for kids, try this cool LEGO Travel Build Game.
+If you want a great road trip game or airplane busy bag activity for kids, try this cool LEGO Travel Build Game.
 Basically, kids spin the wheel and then they have to build whatever thing the arrow points to.

 17. LEGO Math Ten Frame Games

-If your kids are studying Ten Frames in their kindergarten or 1st grade class, these games are a great way to supplement at home.
-Just build a ten frame and you’re good to go to play these 4 fun LEGO math games!
+If your kids are studying Ten Frames in their kindergarten or 1st-grade class, these LEGO games are a great way to supplement at home.
+Just build a ten frame, and you’re good to go to play these 4 fun LEGO math games!

 18. LEGO Memory Game for Kids